muyaedward/quest-api-php/README.md

 Quest website developers Ltd Official project website:

    https://questdesigners.com/bulk-sms-messages

-Description

-Quest sms is a free and open source Bulk sms gateway.

 #installation
 <ul>
 <li>Upload all the files in your server, you can also use local server like WAMP and XAMPP</li>